schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flexible Accreditation

-A authoritarian fisher reduces a dedicated definition at a accented airport lounge.
+A authoritarian fisher reduces a dedicated definition at an accented airport lounge.

 ## Sperm